MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-appsource-submission-validation-trace.md

 Extensions are validated using the AL compiler and the [AppSourceCop code analyzer](../developer/devenv-using-code-analysis-tool.md).
 Traces are emitted at different phases during the process.
 Each submission is assigned a unique identifier (ID).
 This ID is included in each trace for a submission, allowing you to query all trace related to the submission.
 The general flow for the validation process is illustrated below:

 1. AppSource submission validation request started
+2. Validation diagnostic reported for information, warnings, or errors that occur on the submission
-2. Version (X), country-region (X) validation started
+3. Version (X), country-region (X) validation started
-3. Extension (X) validation started
+4. Extension (X) validation started
-4. Validation diagnostic reported for each error that occurs.
+5. Validation diagnostic reported for each error that occurs.
-5. Extension (X) validation completed (successfully or with failures)
+6. Extension (X) validation completed (successfully or with failures)
-6. *Repeat 3-5 for each extension in the submission*
+7. *Repeat 3-5 for each extension in the submission*
-7. Version (X), country-region (X) validation completed (successfully or with failures)
+8. Version (X), country-region (X) validation completed (successfully or with failures)
-8. *Repeat 2-7 for other country-regions for the Business Central release (X)*
+9. *Repeat 2-7 for other country-regions for the Business Central release (X)*
-9. *Repeat 2-8 for other Business Central releases targeted by the submission*
+10. *Repeat 2-8 for other Business Central releases targeted by the submission*
-10. AppSource submission validation request completed (successfully or with failures)
+11. AppSource submission validation request completed (successfully or with failures)

 To reduce the risk of failing the AppSource validation process, review the [technical validation](https://aka.ms/CheckBeforeYouSubmit) checklist before you submit an app.